0J3/QuickRPC/README.md

 If you have an issue, whether you need support, or there's a bug, just file an [Issue](https://github.com/0J3/QuickRPC/issues/new).
 Detail in the original post is optional, but would be good if provided.

+I am working on a V1 (this is V0) which will be way easier to configure n shit, using preact for its UI.